GUARDIAN COST OF LIVING ADJUSTMENT (COLA) RIDER

 group of business professionals around a whiteboardBenefits of the COLA Rider

-1The 3% Compound Cost of Living Adjustment Rider adjusts benefit by a fixed 3% every year while on a claim.
+1The 3% Compound Cost of Living Adjustment Rider adjusts the benefit by a fixed 3% every year while on a claim.

 Compound vs Simple Increases